BlakeBild/Tiny_Monster_Trainer/README.md

 **Types**: The Type that the Monster is and what pool of moves it can learn from.

 **Battles**
-**Swap**: shows you your Active Monster and you can select another one of your Monster's to be the Active one.
+**Swap**: shows you your Active Monster and you can select another one of your Monsters to be the Active one.
 **Info**: Shows the opposing Monster's Stats/Types & the Active Monster's Stats/Types.
 **Attack**: Lets you pick a move to use against the opposing Monster.
 **Run**: Lets you escape the battle.